Are you an avid iPhone user? Are you familiar with Apple CarPlay? In this blog post, I will tell you everything you need to know about Apple CarPlay.

 Unfortunately, Apple CarPlay isn’t available globally.
 It’s only available in thirty-six countries in the world.
 A few of the countries on the list have restricted usability, restricted in the navigational capabilities.

-Now You Know What Is Apple Carplay:
+Now You Know More About Apple Carplay:

-Now you know what is Apple CarPlay, if you have any comments or questions about this information.
+If you have any comments or questions about this information.
 Please feel free to share them in the comment section below.